 Based on the customer agency's contracts with its suppliers, ARC staff enters the later of the invoice receipt date, or the earlier of the formal or constructive acceptance dates in Oracle based on the supporting documentation from the customer agency, or the invoice interfaces to Oracle based on dates provided by the customer agency's approver in IPP.
 IPP controls prevent the vendor from back dating the IPP invoice receipt date, which is the date that the invoice was successfully created in IPP.
 The invoice date is entered into Oracle by ARC staff or interfaces from the IPP invoice.
 On a daily basis, Oracle selects invoices that are due for payment and creates files for manual uploading into the Treasury's SPS.
-An ARC Data Entry Operator (DEO) submits bulk files created in Oracle via drop zones to Fiscal Service's Kansas City Finance Center PAM.
+An ARC Data Entry Operator (DEO) submits bulk files created in Oracle via drop zones to Fiscal Service's National Payment Center of Excellence.
 The DEO creates a summary schedule in Oracle that is imported into SPS.
-An ARC SPS certifying officer compares the number and dollar amount of payments from the SPS generated schedule to the payment files generated by Oracle to ensure all payment files have been uploaded to Treasury.
+An ARC SPS certifying officer compares the number and dollar amount of payments certified in SPS to the payment files generated by Oracle to help ensure all approved invoices due for payment have been certified in SPS.
 For invoices that are subject to the Prompt Payment Act, Oracle assigns a due date 30 days after the later of the invoice receipt date and the earlier of the date of formal or constructive acceptance (unless the supplier's contract or invoice states otherwise).
 Any payments that are subject to the Prompt Payment Act that are paid after their Oracle scheduled due date are subject to prompt pay interest to cover the period the payment was due, but not paid.
-Oracle automatically determines if interest is due based on the dates in the accounting system.
+Oracle automatically determines if interest is due based on the dates in the Oracle.
 If interest is due, Oracle calculates the interest, and generates an interest payment to the vendor, provided the total interest is one dollar or more.

-Reconciliation Citibank Activity
+Reconciliation of Citibank Activity